waggle-sensor/beehive-server/publishing-tools/README.md

 ## Usage

 A complete example is given under `examples/examples-plenario.sh`.
-It uses the `examples/plenario` project metadata and the `examples/climate.csv` sensor metadata.
+It uses the `examples/plenario` project metadata, the `examples/climate.csv` sensor metadata and sample data `examples/recent.csv`.

 We will reference this example, as we walk through the details of building a complete pipeline here.